MaMMoS-project/mammos-units/README.md

 # mammos-units

-`mammos-units` is a units package built on top of the powerful Astropy units.
+`mammos-units` is a units package built on top of Astropy units.
 It provides additional functionality for magnetic units.

 | Description   | Badge                                                                                                                                                                                    |